IsraelCabrera/frigate/docs/docs/configuration/restream.md

 :::tip

 To improve connection speed when using Birdseye via restream you can enable a small idle heartbeat by setting `birdseye.idle_heartbeat_fps` to a low value (e.g. `1–2`).
-This makes Frigate periodically push the last frame even when no motion is detected, reducing initial connection latency.
+This makes Security periodically push the last frame even when no motion is detected, reducing initial connection latency.

 :::
 ### Securing Restream With Authentication